The Building Blocks of Power

 Connections refer to the relationships and associations you have with others.

-The value of connections lies in the ability to leverage them for support, information, and opportunities.
+The value of connections lies in the ability to leverage them for:

 In many cases, the quality of your connections are important than the quantity.